CSS

 font-size

-The font-size CSS property sets the text height.
+The font-size CSS property sets the size of the font.

 font-stretch